 Exploring other countries and cultures around the world is a multisensory experience.
 Your memories are a collection of the things that you see, smell, touch, taste and hear along the journey.

-For many of us, foreign travel is not currently an option as we cope with the effects of a global pandemic.
-But you can still take a trip to an exotic land by way of your tastebuds.
+Whether you're ready to dust off your passport and get back to traveling yet or not, you can still take a trip to an exotic land by way of your tastebuds.
 Here’s 4 foods from around the world to satisfy at least one of your senses until you can start trotting the globe again.

 Maafé (West African Peanut Stew)